"My motto is 'Only connect.' It's a really simple call to action."

-For instance, when I started teaching the Hero’s Journey, the narrative arc we study in mythology and literature, I had the students travel through all 6 floors of the school to physically map the hero’s journey.
+For instance, when I started teaching the Hero’s Journey, the narrative arc we study in mythology and literature, I had the students travel through all six floors of the school to physically map the Hero’s Journey.
 We spread out and got our exercise and bugged the math teachers down the hall.

 “After quitting teaching, I had a whole summer ahead of me to fill however I wanted.
 For 22 years my passion had been focused on helping my students find their own voices through writing.
 Now was my chance to find my own.